weixijia/weixijia.github.io/_pages/cv.md

 * Embedded Software Engineer @GUOZI Robots Automation Research Lab University of Zhejiang (Jun.
 2016 - Aug.
 2016)
   * Optimise the stability and efficiency of the control system of the chassis of the inspection robots
-  * Improve system’s efficiency of 33% by self-clustering operating situations
+  * Improve system's efficiency of 33% by self-clustering operating situations

 * Mobile Software Engineer @Institute for Digital Communications, University of Edinburgh (Mar.
 2016 - Dec.
 2016)
   * Movement data collection and processing based on wearable devices